-The NOEL-V is a synthesizable VHDL model of a 64-bit processor that implements the RISC-V architecture.
+The NOEL-V is a synthesizable VHDL model of a processor that implements the RISC-V architecture.
 The processor is the first released model in Cobham Gaisler's RiSC-V line of processors that complement the LEON line of processors.

 The NOEL-V is interfaced using the AMBA 2.0 AHB bus (subsystem with Level-2 cache and AXI4 backend is also available) and supports the IP core plug&play method provided in the Cobham Gaisler IP library (GRLIB).
 The processor can be efficiently implemented on FPGA and ASIC technologies and uses standard synchronous memory cells for caches and register file.

 The NOEL-V processor can be synthesized with common synthesis tools such as Xilinx Vivado, Synplify, and Synopsys DC.
 The processor model is highly portable between different implementation technologies.